It is through the Symbology class that you can gain access to a feature layer's renderer or a raster layer's colorizer.

-The typical workflow is to reference a feature layer's symbology, make changes, and then apply those changes back to the layer.
+The typical workflow is to reference a layer's symbology, make changes, and then apply those changes back to the layer.

 The updateRenderer method is used to change a layer's renderer.